EliasAL2/EliasAL2.github.io/_pages/about.md

 **Ablation Study:**

-To justify the use of certain design choices the researchers performed an Ablation Study.
+To justify the use of certain design choices the researchers performed an **Ablation Study**.
-Firstly, they explain how while SAM emerged as the preferred vision backbone others would be also applicable in the presented framework and the choice is therefore adaptable.
+Firstly, they explain how while **SAM** emerged as the **preferred vision backbone** others would be also applicable in the presented framework and the choice is therefore adaptable.
 SAM does however outperform the other vision-backbone models.
-Furthermore, the Ablation study revealed that LoRA finetuning does not yield any significant performance improvements.
+Furthermore, the Ablation study revealed that LoRA finetuning does not yield any significant performance improvements on SAM.
 It is actually inferior compared to the frozen one.
 (This could indicate potential limitations in fine-tuning strategies)
 SAM Pre-trained Weight on the other hand significantly contributed to the performance and enhanced it substantially.
 Semantic segmentation datasets played a crucial role in the training of the model and without it, performance would drop a lot.
 They are therefore quite important for training.
-Data augmentation (i.e. rephrasing text instructions) via GPT-3.5 also proved effective in boosting performance further.
+**Data augmentation** (i.e. rephrasing text instructions) via GPT-3.5 also proved effective in boosting performance further.